-Many paid VPNs go the extra mile to increase cybersecurity.
+Encryption is what all VPNs do, but premium VPN providers go the extra mile to increase cybersecurity.
 Some security features can be part of a VPN deal – ad blockers, password managers, search engines, antivirus, browser extensions for phishing detection, and so on.

 The term “VPN features” also incorporates additional security measures.
 These might include the Kill Switch, multi-hop routing, and an obfuscator to hide the fact you’re using a VPN at all.
 There are more features, but all of them depend on individual providers.

 Note: Most free VPNs don’t come with loads of features, so keep an eye on the feature tab.
 Also, did you know that many free VPNs keep their lights on by selling user data to third parties?
 Advertising companies, snoopers, or even the government – it depends on the VPN provider’s policies.